shortbread-tiles/shortbread-docs/shortbread-website/content/make-vectortiles/tilemaker.md

 Shortbread Tiles can be created with [Tilemaker](https://tilemaker.org/).

-Creating Shortbread vetor tiles is very simple.
+Creating Shortbread vector tiles is very simple.
 Install Tilemaker & the shortbread-tilemaker settings, get the OSM & external data, and run tilemaker!

 ## tilemaker overview